The busy lives that we spend today require us to live indoors 90% of the time. In fact, the majority of

 place: visiting the places where clients live to conduct research and create the foundation of

-3. Connection- It’s essential to understand that creating empathy goes beyond listening to
+connection. - Connection- It’s essential to understand that creating empathy goes beyond listening to

 clients or imitating their lives.
 It’s more about looking at the world through their lens of